 Societies, associations and corporations which have aims and objectives declared by the General Meeting to be beneficial to the aims and objectives of its Members may be granted the privilege of becoming, or (in the case of unincorporated associations) incorporating a society or corporation which may become, a Non-Voting Member, and such Non-Voting Members shall be called and styled "Associate Members", provided always that if in the opinion of the General Meeting they only partially fulfill membership qualifications, they shall be called and styled "Provisional Members".
-Wheel Dance shall be an Associate Member of CDS for so long as they do all things to remain Associate Member in good standing.
+Associate members may have 1 vote only if the motion/topic applies to their Associate Members.
+Wheel Dance and Breaking Canada shall be an Associate Members of CDS for so long as they do all things to remain Associate Member in good standing. (effective May 1 2022)